 23. Patent or Intellectual Property Lawyer

 Applying for a patent or protecting intellectual property are both areas where expert advice is needed.
-As such, if this is your area of the law, you can make between $112 per hour to $121 per hour.
+As such, if this is your area of the law, you could reportedly make between $112 and $121 per hour.

 24. Peer-to-Peer Lender

 Thanks to sites like Lending Club and Prosper, you can easily lend money to a business or individual.
-As an investor, you make money on the paid interest of the note.
+As an investor, you'd make money on the paid interest of the note.

 25. Pet Groomer

-Do love being around animals?
+Do you love being around animals?
 Are you also patient enough to clean and style pets?
-If so, this is a perfect home-based business.
+If so, this could be a great home-based business.

 27. Product Reviewer

-This may sound too good to be true, but you can actually make a decent living just by reviewing the products that you use daily.
-In fact, you can earn between $20,000 to $95,000.
+You can make a decent living (reportedly between $20,000 and $95,000) just by reviewing the products that you use daily.

-Learning a programming language, such as Ruby, can make around $61 per hour.
-Not too shabby.
+Learn a programming language, such as Ruby, and you could end up making around $61 per hour for programming.
 If you’re interested, here’s a handy programmer guide to get you on your way.

-While you can run a reality business from your home, as long as you have your state’s real estate license, you still have to show potential buyers the home.
-And, don’t forget that you also have to prepare the home for showing too.
-However, thanks to technology, you can become a virtual realtor where you can show a property without having to physically be there.
+While you can run a reality business from your home, as long as you have your state’s real estate license, you still need to show potential buyers the home.
+But don’t forget that you also have to prepare the home for showing.
+Thanks to technology, you can become a virtual realtor where you can show a property without having to be there in person.

 Do you have an extra bedroom?
 How about a car you don’t drive everyday?
 Are there household items laying around collecting dust?
-If so, rent them out to people who could use them.
-I personally made over $50k renting out my basement in 2017.
+If so, try renting them out to people who could use them.
+(I personally made over $50,000 renting out my basement in 2017.)

-If you have a knack for fixing things, like bicycles, cars, or computers, then launch your own repair business.
+If you have a knack for fixing things, like bicycles, cars or computers, then consider launching your own repair business.
 It probably doesn’t cost more than a little marketing to get started since you probably already have the tools and resources.